 There’s no doubt that a strong social presence is critical for any nonprofit.
 Apart from ads, these platforms allow you to tell your story and spread the word, engage supporters, and drive traffic to your website.

-Fundraising tip #3:Grow the social presence of your supporters, staff, and volunteers, encouraging them to take responsibility for the cause.
+Online fundraising tip #3:Grow the social presence of your supporters, staff, and volunteers, encouraging them to take responsibility for the cause.

 Organizations can sometimes ignore the potential of a strong social presence for their staffers or supporters.